appwriters-dev/masterflutter/index.md

 title: Master Flutter
 author: Damodar Lohani , Ambika Dulal
 description: This will be your master plan to learn and practice Flutter the awesome cross-platform UI framework for next 3 months.
 No worries you can take it on your own pace.
 You can use this as a reference or a roadmap to learn Flutter and Dart.
+homePageTitle: Learn Effective.<br />Master Dart & Flutter.<br />Become Flutter Developer
+homePageDescription: Follow this guide to master your Dart & Flutter skill.
+This  self-paced guide will provide you will all the action and resources to become a skilled Flutter developer.
+This will be a project based, self-taught learning approach.
+homePageMetaDescription: Learn Effective.
+Master Dart & Flutter.
+Become Flutter Developer.
+Follow this guide to master your Dart & Flutter skill.
+This self-paced guide will provide you will all the action and resources to become a skilled Flutter developer.
+This will be a project based, self-taught learning approach.
 ---

 This will be your master plan to learn and practice Flutter the awesome cross-platform UI framework for next 3 months.
 No worries you can take it on your own pace.